Desperationis/2DStarve-Releases/README.md

     Rabbit
     Wolf
     ForestBat
+    Campfire
+    SpawnPoint

 Each mob listed will be spawned at their respective points near their feet, including trees.
+As for `SpawnPoint`, the ONLY the FIRST instance of it will be used to spawn players.